Are you excited your toddler has finally graduated to being able to use pillows?

 There is a huge debate about when it’s appropriate to introduce pillows to your toddler.
 Most often, a parent will make the introduction between 18 to 24 months when the transition from crib to toddler bed occurs.

-Some parents choose to introduce pillows even later than this, and occasionally a child will be happy without one for many years (source).
+Some parents choose to introduce pillows even later than this, and occasionally a child will be happy without one for many years.
 Ultimately, it’s your decision as a parent as to when you want to incorporate a pillow.
+If you are still unsure, you should speak with your child’s health care provider.

 Your child may be ready to sleep with a pillow if they are: